Echo Hill Outdoor School: Residential Outdoor Education Employment Opportunities

 Instructor applications are welcomed year-round; with primary start dates in mid-March and late August.
 To begin the application process, send a cover letter, resume, two phone reference contacts and two written references to Betsy Zelter McCown.

-Spring Season Employment Alert
+Fall Season Employment Alert

 Echo Hill Outdoor School: positive experiences in the outdoors!